kaukana0/dashboard-migration/docu/adr/adr14.md

 Big problem, many bugs, potential and currently real:

-- One menu selection can lead to 3 distinct chartInstance.resize() calls.
+One menu selection can lead to 3 distinct chartInstance.resize() calls.

-- The way the resize is implemented in cartCard is misleading.
+The way the resize is implemented in cartCard is misleading.

-    - It suggests a fire-and-forget, when - in fact - the way it's implemented behind (by card.mjs webComponent) is that the only one wins, others get lost.
+It suggests a fire-and-forget, when - in fact - the way it's implemented behind (by card.mjs webComponent) is that the only one wins, others get lost.

+There are 3 paths to the resize functionality - as depicted below

     onMenuSelected 1--> filter --> setVisible -->                                --> setData --> resize --> whatever
                    2--> contract --> onCardContract --> onSelectedForAllCards --/           /
                    3--> expand -->                                                    -----/

-The "whatever" is moving the country-box in and out of a card, scrollbars and more.
+The "whatever" is: moving the country-box in and out of a card, scrollbars and more.

 - 1 is because setVisible caches data if card is not visible and when swichting visible, "catches up" by setting the data.
 - 2 calls onSelectedForAllCards because in another flow the user might have changed favourite, affecting all cards.